khrisperry/dak-keg-scale/guide/installation.md

 ### 🔍 Step 6: Find the Keg Scale on Your Network

-If needed, locate your device’s IP address using your router's connected devices list.
+Locate your device’s IP address using your router's connected devices list or a tool like "fing" to scan your network.
+The MAC address should be printed on the bottom of your scale.

 ---